|Path Labs||CTools||Lab Instructors||ImageScope||Histology Normals||Histology Site||M1 Histopathology|

 Compare the blood smear in this patient to the normal blood and bone marrow smears and answer the following questions.

 Case 2: Peripheral blood stem cell disorders

-History #2: Four-year-old female with a recent onset of pharyngitis and otitis, unresponsive to antibiotics.
-The patient was febrile to 101.3 degrees F with sudden onset of fatigue, malaise, and nondescript bone and joint pains.
-Physical exam revealed conjunctival pallor and petechiae on her lower extremities.
+History #2: Four-year-old female with a febrile pharyngitis and otitis, unresponsive to antibiotics.
+Increasing fatigue, malaise, and nondescript bone and joint pains.
+Conjunctival pallor and petechiae on her lower extremities.
 WBC = 55,000 cells/mm3, Hb = 7.6 gm/dl, platelets = 5,000/mm3.

 Case 3: Peripheral blood lymphocytic disorder

 Additional Test Results: Flow Cytometry